shaibs3/containers-tech-train/module_1/Process_namespace.md

-# Hands-on Session: Exploring Linux Namespaces
+# Hands-on Session: Exploring Process Namespace

 ## Objectives:
 - Understand how namespaces isolate different aspects of the system.